Quick Answer

 A toxic work culture is more damaging to retention than low pay.
 Research consistently shows that "people don't leave bad jobs, they leave bad bosses."
 Yet most small trades businesses invest nothing in management training for site supervisors and foremen.
 If your best people keep walking, look at who they report to before looking at the pay scale.

-Construction workers experience burnout at significantly higher rates than the general workforce.
-Nearly 45% of workers in construction and engineering take time off because of poor mental health, compared to 20% across all sectors.
-About 30% use their annual leave to avoid questions about their mental health, which means the real absence figures are even higher than what HR records show.
+Construction workers experience burnout at far higher rates than the general workforce.
+The table below tells the story better than any paragraph could.
+The one that stands out: 30% use their annual leave to avoid questions about their mental health, which means the real absence figures are even higher than what HR records show.

 | Mental Health Indicator | Construction Workers | UK Average (All Sectors) |